saltstack/salt-get-started/system/plugins.md

 - *How do you start Salt jobs?* - From any interface that can call Python, a REST API, the command line, or by using Salt's built-in scheduler.

-- *How does salt format results?* -  YAML, JSON, plain text, python data structure, and several other formats, and you can change the format anytime using a single argument.
+- *How does salt format results?* -  YAML, JSON, plain text, Python data structure, and several other formats, and you can change the format anytime using a single argument.

 - *What format does Salt use for configuration declarations?* - Choose from one of 15 supported formats depending on your use case, and you also have your choice of templating languages.
 The format is specified on a per file basis, so you can use multiple formats simultaneously.